Use our online calculator to work out the fees and tell us how much to invoice your institution for.

 Membership to MA is evidence of adherence to professional standards and ethics, as well as a commitment to cultural principles.

 Members must abide by Museums Aotearoa’s Code of Ethics and other policies.
-All members are subject to the approval of Museums Aotearoa’s Board.
+All memberships are subject to the approval of Museums Aotearoa’s Board.

 MA supports networks within our sector who share common interest areas or professional development activities.
 Although these groups are independant of MA, these network forums are supported in Mīharo, providing discussions, resources and events.
 To join the Mīharo discussions you or your organisation must be a member of Museums Aotearoa.